cbeust/space-invade.rs/README.md

 </p>

-This is an 8080 emulator running the 1978 Space Invaders game by Taito, written in Rust. `space-invade.rs` is my third emulator (the first one was [Chip-8](https://github.com/cbeust/chip-8) and then an [Apple \]\[ emulator](https://github.com/cbeust/sixty), both written in Kotlin).
+This is an 8080 emulator running the 1978 Space Invaders game by Taito, written in Rust, including sound.

+`space-invade.rs` is my third
+emulator (the first one was [Chip-8](https://github.com/cbeust/chip-8) and then an [Apple \]\[ emulator](https://github.com/cbeust/sixty), both written in Kotlin).
 I chose Rust for this project to experiment with a different design and see how far I could push the performance.